-- a new dwelling purchased from a developer that holds a new dwelling exemption certificate that allows the developer to sell dwellings in the specified development to foreign persons.
+- a new or near-new dwelling purchased from a developer that holds a new or near-new dwelling exemption certificate that allows the developer to sell dwellings in the specified development to foreign persons.

 - a time share scheme where the foreign person’s total entitlement (including any associates) to access the land is no more than four weeks in any year;

 - acquired by will or devolution of law;

 - acquired directly from the Commonwealth, a State, a Territory, or local governing body, or an entity wholly owned by the Commonwealth, a State, a Territory or a local governing body; and

 - an interest in certain residential real estate in designated Integrated Tourism Resorts.